-- Skyrim's Dragonborn DLC allows you to visit Tel Mithryn, one of the last surviving mushroom strongholds of a Telvanni noble, located on the isle of Solstheim.
+- The Elder Scrolls V: Skyrim: The Dragonborn DLC allows you to visit Tel Mithryn, one of the last surviving mushroom strongholds of a Telvanni noble, located on the isle of Solstheim.

 - Terraria: It's possible to build houses out of glowing mushrooms, and doing so is required in order to summon the Truffle.

 - Uru: Ages Beyond Myst: A Mushroom Factory is a major feature of one of the Ages.